aaronj1335/aaronj1335.github.com/_posts/2014-07-18-if-underscore-was-written-in-es6.md

 ## issue #2: new data types

-the underscore documentation page is familiar to a lot of javascript developers. notice that section of functions that includes `map` and `set`:
+the underscore documentation page is familiar to a lot of javascript developers. notice that section of functions that includes `map` and `filter`:

 <img src="/assets/images/underscore-dot-org.png" style="width: 100%;" />